shaoxiongduan/AttentionBiasCalibration/README.md

-# AttentionBiasCalibration
+# From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers
-Repo for the paper on Attention Bias Calibration for Transformer models Currently, the code is still under construction.
+Repo for the paper ```From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers```

+Currently, the code is still under construction.
 I will upload it here once I am done reformatting it.

 Email: shaoxiongduan@gmail.com